Back of the front paddler in a tandem kayak, paddling in a group among icebergs during the Active & Wild Antarctica Air Cruise.

 Read More

-small ship alternate itinerary icon with a grey background brown kayaking icon depicting offered kayaking activity brown ice ax icon depicting mountaineering activity brown mask and snorkel icon depicting snorkeling activity offered
+brown kayaking icon depicting offered kayaking activity A brown kayak paddle icon depicting a one-time paddle activity option brown mask and snorkel icon depicting snorkeling activity offered

 Per Person